On the heapability of finite partial orders: Preliminaries

 \section{Preliminaries}

 We will assume knowledge of standard graph-theoretic notions.
-In particular, given integer $k\geq 1$, rooted tree $T$ is {\it $k$-ary} if every node has at most $k$ descendants.
-Given a directed graph $G=(V,E)$, we will denote by $vc(G)$ the size of the minimum vertex cover of $G$.
+In particular, given integer $k\geq 1$, rooted tree $T$ is {\it $k$-ary} if every node has at most $k$ children.
+Given a graph $G=(V,E)$, we will denote by $vc(G)$ the size of the minimum vertex cover of $G$.